Man-looking-horrified-at-laptop

 Sometimes what you’re left with is a Frankenstein’s monster of a website where there’s no consistency or sense of cohesion.
 This can be jarring and confusing for your audience.

-If you can’t establish an effective CSS, it might help to write down all the details in a document that all your website administrators can refer to.
+If you can’t establish an effective CSS, it might help to create a style guide that all your website administrators can refer to.
 This would include:

 *Use the web colour code, which is 6 characters preceded by a hash, e.g. #336699.